thatslifescience/github_dev/_posts/2021-03-29-maps-are-the-ultimate-scientific-tool-afowler.md

 source-id: 1VlReCmMR8wJ0OvWCtYvKmAL2jgwr3kv0NJi-UtoogMM
 published: true
 ---
-**Title: Maps are the ultimate scientific tool **

-**Author(s): **AFowler

-**Category: **How it works

-**Keywords: **Maps, Cartography, Geography, Imaging, Navigation, Neuroscience

-**Teaser: **Take some time to appreciate the beauty and complexity of maps used in our everyday lives and in nearly every field of science.

-**Thumbnail image**: Figure 1

  Maps are awesome.
 With Google Earth, we can go from looking at the Earth as if we were astronauts in outer space, to our very own neighborhood in a moment.
 We have created maps of the cosmos, both outside us –[ the solar system](https://www.visualcapitalist.com/mapping-every-object-in-our-solar-system/), [the moon](https://www.usgs.gov/news/usgs-releases-first-ever-comprehensive-geologic-map-moon),[ Mars](https://pubs.usgs.gov/sim/3292/pdf/sim3292_map.pdf) – and within us – our[ brain connections](http://humanconnectomeproject.org/).
 Maps are wonderfully compact displays of knowledge, transforming abstract relationships into concrete images and allowing us to share and update information efficiently.
 Thus, maps have become a foundational tool for nearly every field of science (Figure 1).

 <center> <a data-flickr-embed="true" href="https://www.flickr.com/photos/139839751@N06/51039459583/in/dateposted-public/" title="all4maps"><img src="https://live.staticflickr.com/65535/51039459583_82eb81fd6c_h.jpg" width="1403" height="816" alt="all4maps"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script> </center>